chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-to-communicate-with-satellites.markdown

 ## Configure the maximum upload threads per task

-In XL Deploy 5.1.2 and later it's possible to configure the maximum threads per upload task.
-To change it, specify locate `satellite.streaming.max-uploads` in `conf/system.conf` and modify:
+In XL Deploy 5.1.2 and later, you can configure the maximum threads per upload task.
+To configure this value, change the `satellite.streaming.max-uploads` property in `conf/system.conf`:

     satellite {
         streaming {